 Plain Dealing is a tiny town located in the state of Louisiana.
 With a population of 878 people and just one neighborhood, Plain Dealing is the 246th largest community in Louisiana.

-Plain Dealing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Plain Dealing is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Plain Dealing who work in office and administrative support (13.60%), teaching (8.82%), and healthcare (8.46%).
+Plain Dealing is a blue-collar town, with 36.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Plain Dealing is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Plain Dealing who work in office and administrative support (13.77%), farm management occupations (8.33%), and sales jobs (7.97%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Plain Dealing has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Plain Dealing has few renters and college students.
 But the biggest reason it is quieter in Plain Dealing than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Plain Dealing may be for you.